stueyG1t/CMALT-Stuart/index.md

 This work reflects a wider shift in higher education.
 According to Intelligent.com (2024), 92% of students report using generative AI tools.
 The majority of this use happens outside guided learning.
 By embedding critical AI practice in our workshops, I aim to close the gap between informal use and educational benefit.

-I have contributed to the development of our university’s AI guidance and emphasise the importance of transparency, data awareness, and academic integrity in all AI-based activities.
+I have contributed to the development of our university’s AI guidance (University of Greenwich) and emphasise the importance of transparency, data awareness, and academic integrity in all AI-based activities.
+Additionally, I am contributor the AI SIG and find the forum incredibly useful for comparing ideas, asking questions and forming views (example [Appendix B](#b-censorship-in-copilot---evidence-log)).

 ### Understanding Learner Needs and Evolving Practice